NCIS (franchise)

-NCIS (Naval Criminal Investigative Service) is a media franchise of American television programs originally created by Donald P. Bellisario and currently broadcast on CBS, all of which deal with military related criminal investigations based on the Naval Criminal Investigative Service of the United States Department of the Navy, which includes the United States Navy and the United States Marine Corps.
+NCIS (Naval Criminal Investigative Service) is a media franchise of American television programs originally created by Donald P. Bellisario and currently broadcast on CBS, all of which deal with military related criminal investigations based on the Naval Criminal Investigative Service of the United States Department of the Navy.

-In 2003, NCIS was introduced via a backdoor pilot, from the TV show JAG with NCIS in turn spinning off NCIS: Los Angeles, NCIS: New Orleans, and NCIS: Hawaiʻi in 2009, 2014, and 2021 respectively.
+In 2003, NCIS was introduced via a backdoor pilot from the TV show JAG.
+Over the years, NCIS itself has spawned several spin-offs: NCIS: Los Angeles (2009–2023), NCIS: New Orleans (2014–2021), NCIS: Hawaiʻi (2021–2024), NCIS: Sydney (2023–present), NCIS: Origins (2024–present) and NCIS: Tony & Ziva (2025–present).
 NCIS: Los Angeles had a proposed spin-off, but it was not picked up by CBS.